Techtonica/curriculum/personal-brand/personal-branding.md

 - Your personal brand is your way to distinguish yourself from others and make yourself memorable.
 - Having a distinct and relevant personal brand can help employers identify you as a good fit for their open roles, or can help you build credibility with colleagues and managers as you further your career.
 - It is worth the investment to think outside the box and develop a brand that will help employers get to know you.

-**What is an example of a great personal brand?** Test your knowledge about Techtonica founder [Michelle Glauser](http://www.michelleglauser.com/).
-Did you learn something new and impressive?

 ### Objectives